bmeurant/technical-docs/software-architecture/architectural-patterns/api-gateway.md

 It's useful to categorize technologies based on whether they provide just the gateway component or a full management platform.

 #### Standalone Gateways & Libraries
-These are focused on being the core gateway component, often used when you need a powerful, lightweight proxy without the overhead of a full management suite.
+These are focused on being the core gateway component, often used when you need a powerful, lightweight [[proxy-pattern|proxy]] without the overhead of a full management suite.
 -   **Spring Cloud Gateway**: A library for building gateways within the Spring ecosystem.
 -   **Ocelot**: A .NET based API Gateway.
 -   **NGINX / Envoy**: While powerful proxies, they can be configured and extended to act as highly performant API Gateways.